-A data delay is a noticeable latency between the time that a source collects a data value and the time that Wavefront receives that value.
+A data delay is a noticeable latency between the time that a source collects a data value and the time that Tanzu Observability receives that value.
 Data delays can occur anywhere in the data pipeline.
 Data delays can be:

-- Predictable - for example, when a source preprocesses or batches the data values before sending them to Wavefront.
+- Predictable - for example, when a source preprocesses or batches the data values before sending them.

 - Unpredictable - for example, when a sudden network slowdown or outage interferes with the flow of data.

-When delayed data points arrive, Wavefront backfills them into their time series.
-Each backfilled point is stored with the timestamp that reflects when the source collected it, not when Wavefront received it.
+When delayed data points arrive, Tanzu Observability backfills them into their time series.
+Each backfilled point is stored with the timestamp that reflects when the source collected it, not when we received it.

 Did a Data Delay Affect My Alert?

-The process of backfilling data values causes Wavefront to revise the affected time series.
+The process of backfilling data values causes Tanzu Observability to revise the affected time series.
 In effect, there are now two views of the time window in which the delay occurred:

 - The original view, which exists before backfilling takes place.